• Skip to primary navigation

 • Add tomatoes and green chilies and cook for 3 minutes.

-• Now add red chili powder, turmeric powder, salt, and the spice mix that we made earlier and cook for 2-3 minutes until the oil starts to separate from the sides of the pan.
+• Now add red chili powder, turmeric powder, salt, and the spice mix you made earlier and cook for 2-3 minutes until the oil starts to separate from the sides of the pan.

 • Add yogurt and cook for 2-3 minutes.